Airless Spray Equipment

 Airless spray painting is particularly suitable for anti-corrosive and high-performance coatings applied to structures such as ships, bridges, rigs and tank coatings and linings.

-1. This illustration shows an applicator applying a coating to the outside of a large vessel during dry docking.
+1. This illustration shows an applicator applying an anti-fouling coating to the outside of a large vessel during dry docking.

 2. The airless spray process is effective and efficient.

-3. The process and application equipment are popular with industrial contractors.
+3. The process and application equipment are popular with industrial coating contractors.

 Airless Spray Application

-This video demonstrates the use of airless spray equipment to apply a primer coat to an abrasive blast-cleaned surface.
+This video demonstrates the use of airless spray equipment to apply a primer coat to an abrasive blast-cleaned surface of a steel structure in a paint shop.

 1. The airless spray equipment is ideal for this process.